When you flush things down the toilet that you shouldn’t, you’re risking serious damage to your pipes – so do you know what can and can’t be flushed?

 How can I prevent dishwasher clogs?

 Regularly clean your dishwasher filters in warm, soapy water using an old toothbrush to ensure that they remain unblocked and effective.
-If your dishwasher uses hard water, soaking the filter in a bit of white vinegar can help remove deposits from its holes.
+If your dishwasher uses hard water, soaking the filter in a bit of white vinegar can help remove deposits from the holes.

-Once a month, run a ‘cleaning cycle’ with no other dishes to blast away build-up before it becomes a problem.
+Once a month, run a ‘cleaning cycle’ with no other dishes to blast away built-up grime before it becomes a problem.
 To do this, place a dishwasher-safe cup or bowl with white vinegar on your dishwasher’s upper rack, and run a hot cycle.
 Then sprinkle a cup of bicarb soda along the bottom of your dishwasher and run a hot rinse cycle.
 The acidic vinegar and alkaline bicarb soda will help break down scum, remove stains and absorb odours, keeping your dishwasher sparkling clean.

 When should I call a plumber to unclog a dishwasher?